 The ROUND function will let you round your cells to the nearest decimal place of your choosing.
 Learn how to do so with two methods.
+You can use these techniques to round your numbers to the nearest decimal places required.

 The first technique is to use the function =ROUND(Cell).